sachin21/ruboty-dmm/README.md

 Ruboty DMM is a notifying rankings for DMM.R18's Japanese adult contents on Slack.

 ## Installation
-On your gemfile:
+On your gemfile.

 ```
 gem 'ruboty-dmm'
 ```

 ## Usage
-From the bot in invited Slack's room:
+From the bot in invited Slack's room.

 ### 1. Show the 24's ranking